 With small changes to your lifestyle, there may be an additional budget of more than $500/month that you could allocate to travelling!

-3. I don’t (always) spend too much when travelling
+3. I don’t (always) spend a lot of money when travelling

 I am lucky not to be attracted by luxury and comfort but more by the outdoors!
-Hence, one of my favourite activity is free: I love hiking!
-I have a car in which I can sleep, and I enjoy camping too.
+Hence, one of my favourite activities is free: I love hiking!
+I also have a car in which I can sleep, and I enjoy camping too.
+Not spending money on accommodation, or choosing cheap accommodation options, make it easier to travel a lot.

-f you want to save money and sleep in your vehicle while you travel, check out this article about the best equipment to transform your car into a mini-van.
+f you want to save money and sleep in your vehicle while you travel, check out this article about the best equipment to transform your car for a road trip.

 I am fortunate in South East Queensland; we really have plenty to explore.
 But stop thinking that it’s always greener on the other side: every day I learn from fellow travellers about an exciting place in France where I could have spent a weekend or even a day – and I regret I did not wander more in my own country!